Have you been told that you need to learn how to love yourself?

 Try it!Want to learn how to love yourself?
 Start here.
 Click To Tweet

-If you find you continue to struggle with how to love yourself, don’t worry.
-Contact a good psychotherapist, Art Therapist or counsellor and ask them if they think they can help you with this issue.
+If you find you continue to struggle with how to love yourself, contact a good psychotherapist, Art Therapist or counsellor and ask them if they think they can help you with this issue.
+I’m based in north Essex, UK, and I work with thoughtful, sensitive women online.
+I can be contacted at espcameron [at] protonmail[dot]com

 Did you find this article helpful?
 I’d love to hear from you in the comments below.